What Killed Blackboard

 The private equity structure made the math fatal, but the operational immaturity made the math inevitable.
 A company that could deploy rapidly, iterate on features, onboard clients quickly, and optimize cloud costs could have grown into its debt.
 Blackboard couldn't do any of those things.

-The emergence from bankruptcy tells the story: Blackboard sold its SIS and ERP business to Ellucian for $70 million and its CRM and student success business to Encoura for $50 million.
+The emergence from bankruptcy in February 2026 tells the final chapter: Blackboard sold its SIS and ERP business to Ellucian for $70 million and its CRM and student success business to Encoura for $50 million.
 The combined sale price for two of three business segments was $120 million — 4% of the $3 billion acquisition price four years earlier.
+The cross-sell thesis that justified the entire acquisition was unwound for pennies on the dollar.

 Same Industry, Opposite Outcomes